Sailor airlifted from another distressed vessel in transatlantic race

 The vessels were sailing in a race from Plymouth, England to Newport, Rhode Island when they encountered stormy waters and had to call for help.

-The Royal Western Yacht Club of England, which runs the single-handed and two-handed transatlantic races, said the remaining nine boats are “safe and well” as they cruise toward the finish line.
+The Royal Western Yacht Club of England, which organized the race, said 13 boats had dropped out as of Sunday evening.

+The remaining eight boats continue to cruise ahead, organizers said, and a vessel is expected to cross the finish line by the middle of the week.

-Race director John Lewis said he believes the worst of the swells have passed, but competitors are set to brave strong winds as the abnormally intense weather system tracks across the Atlantic.
+Race director John Lewis said he believes the worst of the swells has passed, but competitors should brace themselves for strong winds as the abnormally intense weather system tracks across the Atlantic.

 “(It’s) had an effect obviously on the competitors,” Lewis said in a phone interview Sunday.
 “There are extremes in life whatever way you look at it, and sometimes you just cannot beat the weather.”

-Lewis said more boats have been retired or required rescue than in previous races, and complimented Canada’s “superb” response to the distress calls.
+Lewis said more boats have been retired or required rescue than in previous races, and complimented the Canada’s “superb” response to the distress calls.

 The Canadian Coast Guard will likely bear the cost of the operations, Lewis said, but if the tables were turned, British officials would do the same.